f5devcentral/f5-agility-labs-dns/docs/class2/module3/lab3.rst

    * The **DB Dump** section of the **dnsxdump** utility output displays the zone information for all configured DNS Express zones.
    * The **DB Stats** section of the **dnsxdump** utility output displays a cumulative count of records for all configured DNS Express zones.

 #.
-Using putty from the taskbar, log in to router01.branch01.example.com using u: root p: default
+From the Web Shell of SSH session to the BIG-IP:

-  Run the following command to see the contents of the DNS Express database:
+  Run the following command to see the contents of the DNS Express database from the Advanced Shell (not tmsh):

    .. code-block:: console

-      dnsxdump | less
+      #dnsxdump | less

    Examine the results